 - The Golden Diners: 9-month transitional job program providing training and employment in food service and hospitality industries.
 Placements are in CHA’s senior buildings.

 - Summer Food: 8-week transitional job program providing training and employment in food service and hospitality industries.
 Placements are made at CHA’s Summer Food Service Program sites.
-Applications provided annually in April.
+Applications are made available in March and due to your FamilyWorks provider, LAC office, or directly to the office of Employment and Employer Services at 4859 S. Wabash by April 1, 2019.

 For more information, contact Employment and Employer Services at 312-786-3370.